jrihon/thesis/chapters/00_chapter/00_section_02.typ

 While the description of proteins is not limited to just these definitions, they do form the basis of decade-long research on structural properties of proteins.

+// Figure needs :
+// Twist and Envelope conformation
+// Pseudorotational wheel
+// Mean plane stuff, show that with the conformation.
+//
 ==== five-membered rings
 When talking about abstracting the conformation of a five-membered ring, such as a ribose sugar moiety in nucleic acids, the concept of pseudorotation or _puckering_ is the first thing in need of clarification.
 A cyclic molecule can vary in its endocyclic torsion angles ($nu_(0 arrow.r 4)$), meaning atoms in the molecule will move out-of-plane (figure).
-For five-membered rings, we recognise two distinct puckering modes: the Envelope (_E#super("x")_) and the Twist conformation (_#super("x")T_#sub("y")).
+For five-membered rings, we recognise two distinct puckering modes: the Envelope (E#super("x")) and the Twist conformation (#super("x")T#sub("y")).
+Most notable five-membered rings we find in nature are sugar molecules, the ribose sugar in particular as it constitutes the backbone of our genetic material.
+Thanks to years of structural determination of DNA and RNA fibers, we know that the DNA chemistry favours the (#super("2")T#sub("3")) conformation, while RNA adopts (#super("3")T#sub("2")) under normal conditions.
+This proclivity for a specific conformer makes it so that we were able to assign typical structures of NA helices as B-DNA and A-RNA respectively.
+These structures are recognised by processing enzymes, like ligases and polymerases, by the structural features of the helix itself.

-In 1947, Kilpatrick _et al._ devised a relation the potential energy of the molecule and the fact a simple molecule like cyclopentane does not appear as planar, but actually favours atoms to deviate out-of-plane #mcite(("Kilpatrick1947pseudorotation"), biblio).
+In 1947, Kilpatrick _et al._ devised a relation to the potential energy of the molecule and the fact a simple cyclopentane does not favour a planar conformation, but actually favours atoms to deviate out-of-plane #mcite(("Kilpatrick1947pseudorotation"), biblio).
 To calculate the energy of the various conformers of the ring, @eq-kilpatrick was produced in order to define out-of-plane deviations.
 The parameter $q$ is the magnitude of the deviation and $phi$ the phase that assigns the atoms to deviate.
 The integer $j$ represents iterating over the amounts of atoms (0-based indexing).
 Seeing as their data consists of vibrational spectra, the deviations proved favourable as they calculated that bondangles were strained in a planar position when keeping bondlengths constant.
 $
 z_j = sqrt(frac(2,5)) q · cos(2(frac(2 pi j,5) + phi))
 $<eq-kilpatrick>

 This particular research broadened the concept of puckering to a wider public.
 In the following decades, scientists efforted to improve the definitions and produced different formalisms to define the conformation of a five-membered ring.\
 // intermezzo paragraph -> formalise this
-#intermezzo()[
+#intermezzo("Symbols and semantics")[
 As a sidenote, many of the formulas in this section come from various sources that each employ a set of symbols to define the same parameters.
 As some papers were released prior to the IUPAC convention #mcite(("Iupac1983nucleicacids"), biblio), I took it upon myself to formalise all semantically equivalent symbols and employ IUPAC nomeclature.
 ]

-===== Altona-Sundaralingham (AS)
 // AS formalism
+===== Altona-Sundaralingam (AS)
 A relationship was described between the values of the endocyclic torsion angles ($nu_(0 arrow.r 4)$) and the puckering itself #mcite(("Altona1968pseudorot"), biblio).
 The AS formalism was also the first to popularise the usage of puckering behaviour on the nucleic acid ribose sugar and introduces the pseudorotational wheel.
 The latter makes it possible to, when a nucleic acid crystal structure is determined, to graph occurences of the various puckers of the ribose sugars on a polar coordinate system #mcite(("Altona1972formalism"), biblio).\
 @eq-as-phaseangle details on a formula where all endocyclic angles are passed to a function to return the phase angle.
 This parameters allows the calculation @eq-as-amplitude to complete, given when $j=0$ and a trivial rearrangement left to the reader.